wrist mechanics online course featured image

 Impact position in golf is the most important part of the game.
 If the impact is correct, you’ll hit the shot you want to hit.

-Perfect Your Golf Impact Position (Key Takeaways)
+Proper Impact Position in Golf (Key Takeaways)

 Take a 2-minute Quiz and Step Up Your Game!